demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

 With this blog post, we have completed the user signup workflow.

-I hope you find it useful and learned how to put the pieces together to build fully functional feature in a robust way.
+I hope you found it useful and learned how to put the pieces together to build fully functional feature robustly.

 The source code of this part can be found on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.10)

+## Exercise

+How about sending a welcome email to the user upon successful verification of his/her email?